giplgwm/Temporary-Desktop/README.md

 3. Extract the folder
 4. Run `Temp Desktop.exe` and the Temp Desktop icon will appear in your system tray
 5. Right click the icon in the tray to open the menu
 6. Press `Change Desktop Folder` and select the folder you'd like to use.
-Consider adding a shortcut to `Temp Desktop.exe` in the folder you'll be using as your desktop to make it more convenient to switch back.
 7. When you're done working in the temporary desktop folder, choose `Reset Desktop Folder` or simply click `Exit` with the "Reset desktop on app close" option enabled (it is by default).

 ### Notes